thomstrub/SEI-Repo/projects/project-4/project-4-requirements.md

 - **Comment your code where it makes sense to do so**.
 Most code is self-documenting (don't comment the obvious), however, use comments to explain complicated code.

-## Project 4 Assessment

-There will be a Project 4 Assessment.

-Passing the project assessment is a requirement of the project itself.

-The goal of Project 4's assessment will be to gauge your ability to develop a minimal React application that:

-- Renders user-defined components
-- Updates state in response to some basic user interaction
-- Dynamically styles components based upon state

-The assessment will not require using a database or routing.

-You will work on the assessment individually, however, the assessment is "open book", so you will have access to all notes, code, lessons, google, etc.

-It is anticipated that it will take 45 - 90 minutes to complete.
-However, if necessary, you have up to 3 hours.